Desire Me

-Desire Me is a 1947 American romantic drama film starring Robert Mitchum and Greer Garson.
+Desire Me is a 1947 American romantic drama film starring Greer Garson and Robert Mitchum.
 It had a troubled production that included numerous directors and rewrites, and was released without a credited director.

 Plot

 In Paris, Marise Aubert is discussing her medical condition with Dr. Leclair, who explains that there is nothing physically wrong with her and that her pain is the result of her internal struggles.

 In a flashback to two weeks earlier, soldier Jean Renaud arrives suddenly at Marise's cottage.
 He explains that he was in a Nazi reprisal camp with Marise's husband Paul, who told him everything about her.
 He tells her that he saw Paul shot dead.
 She tells him to leave but relents because of a storm and allows him to stay.

 Marise is shocked that Jean knows practically everything about her because of what Paul had told him in the camp.
 Jean has fallen in love with her from these stories, but when he makes romantic advances, Marise orders him to leave.
 She changes her mind because she is lonely and Jean is from Paul's life.
 They spend some happy times together.

 A letter from Paul arrives, but Jean intercepts it before Marise can see it.
 The letter explains that Paul is not dead and that he is about to be released from a hospital so he can return to her.
 Jean nearly leaves after he realizes that Paul is alive, but he stays.
 Marise agrees to sell Paul's business and leave with Jean, but Paul returns before they leave.
 Marise learns of Paul's return and rushes home.
 Jean learns of Paul's return and retrieves an old gun that he found in Paul's office and heads to the cottage to confront Paul.

 Marise is ecstatic to have him back, but confesses her relationship with Jean.
 Paul confronts his friend over the betrayal and Jean brandishes a gun.
 They struggle, and Jean is killed in a fall from a cliff.

 In the present, the doctor tells Marise to return home.
 She returns to the cottage where Paul awaits her and they reunite happily.